somayeJ/RNN-based-TST-experiments/README.md

    python model.py
    ```
 ####  Evaluation
-* Content Preservatiob Power (CPP) :
-    * Download  the  glove embeddings (put it in codes/evaluation/embedding_based/)
+* Download  the  glove embeddings (put it in codes/evaluation/content_preservation_power/embedding_based/)
 * Adjust the parameters in the function of "load_arguments()" of the code
 * Run the code
-* Style Shift Power:
-    * Adjust the parameters in the function of "load_arguments()" of the code
-* Fluency:
-    * Adjust the parameters in the function of "load_arguments()" of the code

 ## Data
 * The data/Yelp/ directory contains the  Yelp restaurant reviews dataset used in the paper <a href="https://arxiv.org/abs/1705.09655">《Style Transfer from Non-Parallel Text by Cross-Alignmen》</a>.
 *  Data format: Each file should consist of one sentence per line with tokens separated by a space.
 The two styles are represented by 0 and 1